COS301-SE-2024/TailWaggr/README.md

 5. **Lost and Found Database**
    - Report lost pets and search for found pets in the area.
    - Facilitate reunions between lost pets and their owners.

+## Firebase Integration

+Tailwaggr uses Firebase for backend services, including authentication, database management, and cloud storage.
+Ensure you have a Firebase project set up and configured with your Flutter app.

 ## Getting Started